Can I Do SQL-Style Joins in Elasticsearch?

 Elasticsearch is an open-source, distributed JSON-based search and analytics engine built using Apache Lucene with the purpose of providing fast real-time search functionality.
 It is a NoSQL data store that is document-oriented, scalable, and schemaless by default.
 Elasticsearch is designed to work at scale with large data sets.
 As a search engine, it provides fast indexing and search capabilities that can be horizontally scaled across multiple nodes.

 Shameless plug: Rockset is a real-time indexing database in the cloud.
 It automatically builds indexes that are optimized not just for search but also aggregations and joins, making it fast and easy for your applications to query data, regardless of where it comes from and what format it is in.
-But this post is about how some workaround in case you really want to do SQL-style joins in Elasticsearch.
+But this post is about highlighting some workarounds, in case you really want to do SQL-style joins in Elasticsearch.